GeoCat/geoserver/docs/src/install/upgrade/index.rst

 Migrating from Boundless Suite
 ------------------------------

+As a reseller of the now discontinued Boundless Suite we would like to offer migration guidance to GeoServer Enterprise.

 Planning a migrating to GeoServer Enterprise Premium should be conducted with the assistance of staff on the `my.geocat.net <https://my.geocat.net/>`__ support portal to ensure your pre-configured web archive as the extensions you require.